-The Second Annual Lehigh University Conference in Philosophy
+The Third Annual Lehigh University Conference in Philosophy

 The conference series has been made possible through the generosity of an anonymous Lehigh University alumnus, to whom we are most grateful.